Naples Churches - World Guide to Naples

 The Santa Chiara in Naples, located opposite the Gesù Nuovo, is the leading monument of Angevin Gothic in Naples.
 Built between 1310 and 1328, this ancient church has undergone many changes over the years.
 In the Second World War, much bombing destroyed many of the original frescoes that once covered the interior of the church.
 Highlights include a vast rectangular hall, a restored 18th-century marble floor, beautiful tombs of notable Italians - including some sculpted by Giovanni and Pacio Bertini of Florence in the mid 1300s, and the Chiostro delle Clarisse, Naples' most famous cloister.

-Church open: daily - 07:00 to 12:30 and 16:30 to 18:30
+Open hours: daily - 07:00 to 12:30 and 16:30 to 18:30

 Cloister, Monday to Saturday - 09:30 to 13:00 and 14:30 to 17:30, Sunday 09:30 to 13:00